 Well that describes it quite accurately.
 People smiled and waved at us.
 They were telling us that I look pretty and that now only my hair should be braided to “finalize” the look.
 I have short hair, so I didn’t even try.
 That was such a nice experience and we felt like they appreciate it, too.
 We felt like we tore down a little bit of the cultural barrier.

 I absolutely loved it.
-To wear a classical traditional Bolivian clothing was to a truly amazing experience.
+To wear classical traditional Bolivian clothing was a truly amazing experience.
 There is definitely something about wearing traditional clothing and costumes of a particular country.
-Maybe for some of you it might be a bit silly but it also helps me to understand the culture better and get closer to the locals.
+Maybe for some of you, it might be a bit silly but it also helps me to understand the culture better and get closer to the locals.
 This is why I love traveling.
 If you allow yourself you will stop being a foreigner and start to belong (at least for a day).